SDarius22/PKC/lab5/readme.md

 Result: length-`k` binary message vector.

-> The toy decoder is exponential in `k` and only suitable for very small parameters.
+> The decoder is exponential in `k` and only suitable for very small parameters.

 ### 6.2 High-level block decryption (`lab5/main.py`)